IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/01-Getting-started-with-julia.md

 > # Exercise
 >
-> Try to add "Emergency" as key to the phonebook dictionary with the value 911 using the following code
+> Try to add "Emergency" as key to the phonebook dictionary with the value 911 using the following syntax:
 >
 > phonebook["Emergency"]=911
 >